anjubora/MyThoughts/README.md

 # MY THOUGHTS

-<p>It is a node js application for reading and writing the quotes.</p>
+### It is a node js application for reading and writing the quotes.
 * the user have to register and login first.
 * after the successfully login the user can read the quotes.
 * the users can write their views or quotes here too.
 * they can manage their quotes by their dashboard.From dashboard the user can edit their posted quotes and can also delete     it.

 ## It uses :-
 * nodejs (https://nodejs.org/)